-“A car is like a weapon,” according to Elizabeth Chavez, the mother of five-year old Aileen Quiroz who was struck and killed by one of those two-ton projectiles as AileenQ held her Aunt Elena’s hand while walking in a crosswalk in front of a school.
+“A car is like a weapon,” said Elizabeth Chavez, the mother of five-year-old Aileen Quiroz, who was struck and killed by one of those two-ton projectiles as AileenQ held her Aunt Elena’s hand while walking in a crosswalk in front of a school.

 Aileen’s death was no accident.
-This crash could’ve been prevented — and, as in countless other cases, there is one pervasive and insidious culprit: speed.
+This crash could have been prevented — and, as in countless other cases, there is one pervasive and insidious culprit: speed.

 It doesn’t have to be this way.

 There are proven solutions to help calm traffic speeds and reduce the tragic crashes that result in life-changing or life-ending injuries.
-That’s why Walk San Francisco and the Vision Zero Coalition are calling for the City to adopt street designs and tools that prioritize people’s safety over speed.
+That’s why Walk San Francisco and the Vision Zero Coalition are calling on elected leaders in the California Assembly and Senate to prioritize people’s safety over speed.

-There is one tool in particular that can drastically change the culture of speeding.
+There is one tool in particular that can drastically change the culture of speeding and is proven to save lives.
 It’s easy to implement and one of the quickest, most effective ways to reduce the carnage on dangerous streets.

 The tool is Automated Speed Enforcement (ASE), also known as safety cameras, which is currently illegal in the State of California, but has reduced traffic deaths by 70% in Washington, D.C.
 In Seattle, safety cameras have been so effective in slowing traffic, tickets for speeding violations have dropped 64%.

-Stand with Walk SF, the Vision Zero Coalition and everyone affected by traffic violence, to call on the State of California to make smart policy choices to prevent future daughters, fathers, brothers, and friends from being killed or seriously injured by dangerous speeds – sign this petition to lend your voice to the movement to achieve Vision Zero and win ASE in California.
+Stand with Walk SF, the Vision Zero Coalition, the members of the SanFrancisco Bay Area Families for Safe Streets and everyone affected by traffic violence, to call on the State of California to make smart policy choices to prevent future daughters, fathers, brothers, and friends from being killed or seriously injured by dangerous speeds – sign this petition to support AB 342.

 As a recent report shows, one of the most effective, quick and easy to implement solutions is Automated Speed Enforcement (ASE).
 A small fee similar to a parking ticket ($50 or $75) is enough to slow drivers who are exceeding the speed limit.